Reliable Sources: Three theories why Omarosa's book is not a #1 best seller

 -- CNN.com's big headline on Monday night: "White House paranoia deepens."
 Kevin Liptak says "aides are wondering who else might be using a recording device..."

--- When POTUS returned to the W.H. on Monday night, one of the shouted questions from the press pool was, "Have you ever used the n-word?"
-He did not respond to any of the Q's...
+-- When POTUS returned to the White House on Monday night, one of the shouted questions from the press pool was, "Have you ever used the n-word?"
+He did not respond to any of the questions...

 The bottom line